notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - 100 day polls e.g. [[Balz25trumpApprovSink]]: D's still not popular, and Ds not satisfied Ds, unlike Rs who *are* satisfied with Trump
 - Blacks not optimistic about progress?  [[Horowitz25policeBLM5yearsFloyd|Horowitz25: Views of Race, Policing and Black Lives Matter in the 5 Years Since George Floyd’s Killing]]
 - They didn't pick Harris: [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
 The Democrats Are the Problem.]]
+- Both lack of enthusiasm, and failure to persuade defectors: [[Clement25demsNonWhiteVote24|Clement25demsNonWhiteVote24: Trump shook Democrats’ hold on non-White voters in 2024, report finds]]
 ## Abortion overemphasized, not important
 - abortion a concern of young women, not old?
 - more concern about economy